 While the sense of accomplishment was definitely more fulfilling than the time I would’ve spent on social media, what surprised me most were the unexpected byproducts I observed in myself and my personal life.
 Among the changes in my personal life noted were:

-● Increased presence and intentionality as a mother
+- Increased presence and intention as a mother

 Let me be clear, social media is an incredible tool, but it was interesting to note that the same skills that allow me to use social media with ease can also be used to propel God's work forward.
 And the desire to connect that often turns us to social media?
 That same need for connection can drive us to connect with our families on both sides of the veil.

 In his October 2020 general conference address, “Let God Prevail,” President Russell M. Nelson said, “As you study your scriptures during the next six months, I encourage you to make a list of all that the Lord has promised He will do for covenant Israel.
 I think you will be astounded!
 Ponder these promises.
 Talk about them with your family and friends.
 Then live and watch for these promises to be fulfilled in your own life.”

 I have learned from experience that the gathering of Israel is not something that happened in the past, or something that will happen at some distant day.
 It is happening today.
 It is the work of our generation.
 It will give us meaning and purpose.
 The gathering of Israel is happening in our own homes.
 It happens as we gather to study Come, Follow Me.
 It happens as we gather to partake of the sacrament or gather to kneel in family prayer.
 We gather in family councils and we gather information to perform ordinances in temples.